anoma/juvix/README.md

 Description
 -----------

-MiniJuvix is a research dependently functional programming language for writing efficient formally-verified [validity predicates](https://anoma.network/blog/validity-predicates/), which can be deployed to various distributed ledgers.
+MiniJuvix is a dependently functional programming language for writing efficient formally-verified [validity predicates](https://anoma.network/blog/validity-predicates/), which can be deployed to various distributed ledgers.
+This is a software released for experimentation and research purposes only.
+No warranty is provided or implied.

 MiniJuvix addresses many issues that we have experienced while trying to write and deploy decentralised applications present in the ecosystem of smart-contracts: